Gaelic Surnames: A Reference Chart

 Gaelic Surnames: A Complete Reference Chart

-Irish and Scottish Gaelic surnames mapped across all categories — no-prefix, Mc/Mac, O', and clan-affiliated — from most common to rarest, with origins and context.
+The Irish and Scottish surnames that don't announce themselves, plus a full breakdown of the major clans and their septs — from most common to rarest, with origins and territory.

 Key Facts